How To Ha-Ha

 Q) Why is it called a rally rather than a race?

-A) Although some boats invariably push hard to arrive earlier than others in their class, most participants are primarily looking for a safe and comfortable trip down the coast.
-Unlike a race, you can use your engine when you feel like it.
-You can also go ‘off-piste’, so to speak, as long as you inform the race committee.
-This means you can stop at whatever anchorages you like, and leave a little late or early.
-The Ha-Ha organizers don’t see their role as making a lot of rules, but as facilitating everyone’s responsible pleasure.
+A) While some boats inevitably push hard to arrive earlier than others in their class, most participants are simply looking for a safe, comfortable trip down the coast.
+Unlike a race, you may use your engine whenever you choose.
+You can also go “off-piste,” so to speak, as long as you inform the rally organizers.
+This means you’re free to stop at anchorages you enjoy and to depart a little early or late.
+The Ha-Ha organizers see their role not as enforcing a long list of rules, but as facilitating everyone’s responsible pleasure.

 Q) I just signed up.
 How do I request a slip in Cabo?

-A) No need to do anything.
-We will contact you about any available slips in Marina Cabo San Lucas.
+A) There’s nothing you need to do.
+We will contact you if slips become available at Marina Cabo San Lucas, though availability is very limited, if any.
 For a slip in San Jose del Cabo contact Marina Puerto Los Cabos directly.

 Q) Does the event involve a lot of heavy partying?

-A) No. There are numerous social events, although none are mandatory.
-But if your goal is to get drunk, party into the wee hours, and shake your booty all the way down the Baja peninsula, the Ha-Ha is not for you.
-Sure, most folks have a beer or two and might do some dancing at the beach parties, the Ha-Ha has never been about wild and crazy behavior.
+A) No. There are numerous social events, but none are mandatory.
+If your goal is to get drunk, party into the wee hours, and shake your booty all the way down the Baja Peninsula, the Ha-Ha is probably not for you.
+That said, most folks enjoy a beer or two and may do some dancing at the beach parties.
+The Ha-Ha has never been about wild or out-of-control behavior.

 Q) What sort of boats can enter the Ha-Ha?